jez/tunemachine/README.md

 # TuneMachine

-> A time machine for your Spotify tunes!
+> :notes: A time machine for your Spotify tunes!

-This project is the result of the [ScottyLabs][sl]' team at a16z's Battle of the Hacks v2 in June 2015.
+This project was made by the [ScottyLabs][sl]' team, consisting of Oscar Bezi, Justin Gallagher, Min Zhou, and Jake Zimmerman at a16z's Battle of the Hacks v2 in June 2015.

 See it live at <http://tunemachine.herokuapp.com>.